-A key change from the 2016 decision analysis of colorectal cancer screening for the USPSTF to the current decision analysis is the assumption of increasing population risk of colorectal cancer in the current base-case analysis (IRR of 1.19) vs. stable population risk in the 2016 analysis (IRR of 1).
-However, as shown in Figures 26-32, efficient and near-efficient strategies were similar across risk scenarios, as were efficiency ratios (Appendix Tables 12.1-12.7).
-The systematic evidence review found few new studies informing test performance characteristics, so inputs for test sensitivity and specificity were similar to those in the prior analysis.
+A key change from the 2016 decision analysis of colorectal cancer screening for the USPSTF to the current decision analysis is the assumption of increasing population risk of colorectal cancer in the current base-case analysis (IRR of 1.19) vs stable population risk in the 2016 analysis (IRR of 1).
+However, as shown in Figures 22-26, efficient strategies were similar across risk scenarios, as were efficiency ratios (Appendix Tables 14.1-14.7).
+The systematic evidence review found few new studies informing test performance characteristics,17 so inputs for test sensitivity and specificity were similar to those in the prior analysis.
 It is therefore not surprising that the findings from this decision analyses are similar to those of the 2016 decision analysis for the USPSTF.
-In both the current and the 2016 decision analyses, all 3 models found that when LYG are used as the measure of screening benefit (LYG was the only measure of benefit used in the 2016 analysis), efficient strategies were primarily those with screening beginning at age 45.
-In 2016, there was little evidence to support screening before age 50.
-While data on the yield of screening among asymptomatic adults aged 45 to 49 remain sparse, there is now evidence that colorectal cancer incidence in the US is increasing before age 50, and that this increase is likely a cohort effect that will be carried forward with each generation as they age.
+In both the current and the 2016 decision analyses, all 3 models found that when the estimated number of LYG is used as the measure of screening benefit (estimated number of LYG was the only measure of benefit used in the 2016 analysis), efficient strategies were primarily those with screening beginning at age 45.
+In 2016, there was limited evidence to support screening before age 50.
+While data on the yield of screening among asymptomatic adults aged 45 to 49 remain sparse,116-118 there is now clearer evidence that colorectal cancer incidence in the US is increasing before age 50.^{18,65-71} and that this increase is likely a cohort effect that will be carried forward with each generation as they age.18

-As in 2016, the models continue to differ in terms of the magnitude of the benefit from starting screening at age 45 instead of at age 50; benefits from starting at age 45 are greater with SimCRC and CRC-SPIN than with MISCAN.
+As in 2016, the models continue to differ in terms of the magnitude of the estimated benefit from starting screening at age 45 instead of at age 50; estimated benefits from starting at age 45 are greater with SimCRC and CRC-SPIN than with MISCAN.
 In 2016 we used an algorithm to select sets of recommendable strategies from the efficient options for each class of screening modality.
-Doing so made it relatively easy to identify and quantify the differences in outcomes across strategies with different ages to begin and end screening.
-Because recommending strategies is the role of the USPSTF, current analyses identify the efficient and near-efficient options with each class of modality but do not include further analyses to identify "model-recommendable" strategies.
-In addition, the current analysis compares a much larger number of strategies than the 2016 report, and each can be evaluated on several dimensions (i.e., life expectancy, colorectal cancer deaths averted, numbers of colonoscopies and harms).
+Doing so made it relatively easy to identify and quantify the differences in estimated outcomes across strategies with different ages to begin and end screening.
+Because recommending strategies is the role of the USPSTF, current analyses identify the efficient options with each class of modality but do not include further analyses to identify "model-recommendable" strategies.
+In addition, the current analysis compares a much larger number of strategies than the 2016 report, and each can be evaluated on several dimensions (i.e., estimated life expectancy, colorectal cancer deaths averted, numbers of colonoscopies and harms).
 This makes it difficult to identify and communicate key differences between strategies.